NE-SmallTown/React-QuietWater/README.md

     }
 ```

-and then you can import the QuietWater component
+after that you can import the QuietWater component

 ### Backend data interface format